-Prevent and manage wounds with this expert, all-inclusive resource!
-Acute & Chronic Wounds: Current Management Concepts, 5th Edition provides the latest diagnostic and treatment guidelines to help you provide quality care for patients with wounds.
-This textbook presents an interprofessional approach to maintaining skin integrity and managing the numerous types of skin damage including topics that range from the physiology of wound healing, general principles of wound management, vulnerable patient populations, management of percutaneous tubes, and specific care instructions to program development.
-Written by respected nursing educators Ruth Bryant and Denise Nix, this bestselling reference also provides excellent preparation for all wound certification exams.
+No other book shows how to manage wounds like this expert, all-inclusive resource!
+Acute & Chronic Wounds, 5th Edition provides the latest diagnostic and treatment guidelines to help novice to expert clinicians provide evidence-based quality care for patients with wounds.
+Unlike any other resource, this textbook presents an interprofessional approach to maintaining skin integrity and managing the numerous types of skin damage including topics that range from the physiology of wound healing, general principles of wound management, vulnerable patient populations, management of percutaneous tubes, and specific care instructions to program development.
+Not only does this bestselling text provide the foundation and evidence to guide a wound care program, it continues to provide excellent preparation for all wound certification exams.

 - A comprehensive approach to the care of patients with acute and chronic wounds guides students and health care providers to design, deliver and evaluate quality skin and wound care in a systematic fashion; the comprehensive approach includes the latest advances in diagnosis, differentiation of wound types, nutrition, prevention, treatment, and pharmacology.

 - Self-assessment questions and answers in each chapter help you assess your knowledge and prepare for all wound certification exams.

 - Checklists offer a concise, easy-to-read summary of the steps needed to achieve the best patient care outcomes.